 History of actions to address flame retardants in Washington

-2016 - Washington amends the Children’s Safe Products Act to ban the use of five flame retardant chemicals from children’s products and in residential furniture.
-The Legislature directs Ecology and the Department of Health to study whether six additional flame retardants should be added to the list of Chemicals of High Concern to Children.
+2016 — Washington amends the Children’s Safe Products Act to ban the use of five flame retardant chemicals from children’s products and in residential furniture.
+The Legislature directs us and Department of Health to study whether six additional flame retardants should be added to the list of Chemicals of High Concern to Children.

-2015 — Ecology releases a report recommending actions to address toxic flame retardants as directed by the Legislature.
+2015 — We release a report recommending actions to address toxic flame retardants as directed by the Legislature.

-2014 — Ecology study finds that manufacturers have moved away from using PBDE in consumer products sold in Washington, but that alternative flame retardants were used.
+2014 — Our study finds that manufacturers moved away from using PBDE in consumer products sold in Washington, but that alternative flame retardants were used.

 2008 — Washington bans the sale of products containing PBDE.

-2006 — Ecology finalizes chemical action plan for PBDE.
+2006 — We finalize a chemical action plan for PBDE.